SevvalliThavapalan/LinkGenVarPhen-Workflow/sgRNA-insert pairs design/README.md

 ```
 py design_sgRNA_insert_pairs.py -i <input file containing target amino acid mutation> -o <path to output table>
 ```
-An example table for the input mutation table can be found in the folder Example Data.
+An example table for the input mutation table can be found in the folder **Example Data**.
 The *write_data_frame.py* is used by the main script.
-Make sure it is in the same directory and it should
+Make sure it is in the same directory as the main script.

 ## Generate reference files
 This script generates two files out of the sgRNA-insert pair table.
-First, a reference fasta file is generated which is necessary to perform sequence alignment during the data processing step.
-Second, a list of base piring regions is provided, which can be used to find potential off-targets.
+First, a reference fasta file, which is necessary to perform sequence alignment during the data processing step.
+Second, a list of base pairing regions is provided, which can be used to find potential off-targets.
 ```
 py generate_reference_files.py -i <file containing sgRNA-insert pairs in csv> -f <path to output fasta file> -p <path to output base pairing file >
 ```